KockataEPich/MazingLabyrinthRun/docs-source/WeeklyDocumentation/Week11.rst

 - I am now back to SFML.
 Unfortunatelly every other game engine is just way too unfun to start with.
 I have to fight with layers and layers of complexity and I realised that if I am to do that, I will never actually work on the project, since it is very important that I am enjoying the work.

 - I have managed to setup SFML with CMake.
 Although it is very low level, it really fits my desires very well.

-- Even though I am inconsistent, I would still like to keep these updates as "weekly".
-The reason is because it is still forcing me to a certain degree to think about the project.

 Week Plan
 ------------------------